TryAtSoftware/Equalizer/README.md

 # About the project

-`TryAtSoftware.Randomizer` is a library that should simplify the process of validating the equality between two values no matter of the complexity.
+`TryAtSoftware.Equalizer` is a library that should simplify the process of validating the equality between two values no matter of the complexity.
 We offer a set of methods and components that can be used to accomplish this goal.
 They are reusable and can be applied to every projects of yours.

 # About us